cawandmilk/paper-implementation/README.md

 The goal of this repository is to implement the model architecture, loss function, and others proposed in elegant AI papers with my own code, especially tensorflow 2.x.

-Regardless of the detailed field, we aim to acquire the knowledge in as many different fields as possible.
-(Speaker verification, image classification, optimizer, etc.)
+Regardless of the detailed field, we aim to acquire the knowledge in as many different fields as possible. (speaker verification, image classification, GAN, optimizer, etc.)

 ## **Papers**